Garnir relations

 In mathematics, the Garnir relations give a way of expressing a basis of the Specht modules Vλ in terms of standard polytabloids.

 Specht modules in terms of polytabloids

-Given a partition λ of n, one has the Specht module Vλ.
+Given an integer partition λ of n, one has the Specht module Vλ.
 In characteristic 0, this is an irreducible representation of the symmetric group Sn.
 One can construct Vλ explicitly in terms of polytabloids as follows: